CMPSC-301-Allegheny-College-Spring-2023/finalProject/README.md

 This project is broad and you may use whatever tools and skills from the course or from your own research into methods.
 For the project assignment you are to select one application area that is of interest to you from which you can obtain data (e.g., health, politics, economics, etc.).

-You are to choose broad exploratory question(s) to consider in this area.
-Note: Please choose three or four profound inquires which are answered by data analysis.
+You are to choose a broad exploratory question(s) to consider in this area.
+Note: Please choose three or four profound inquiries which are answered by data analysis.

 Then, while keeping in mind your selected area and questions you would like to explore, find a specific real-world data set that you can analyze.
 Finally, you are to conduct a comprehensive analysis of your selected data set, answering questions you have designed, creating new questions to ask, and comment on any issues with the data or its analysis.

-You may use anything and everything we have learned (or will learn) in class and also you should research additional resources beyond of what we discussed in class.
+You may use anything and everything we have learned (or will learn) in class and also you should research additional resources beyond what we discussed in class.
 You may also extend any of the programs or concepts we have developed in the labs or in class.

 You are strongly encouraged to find new (publicly) available datasets for your study using online searches.
 Please see _Data_ below for more information about the dataset.